Find Grad Schools

 • Environmental Remediation Engineering Technician

-In the United States, there were 17,000 jobs for Environmental Engineering Technician in 2016.
+There were about 17,000 jobs for Environmental Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Environmental Engineering Technician by 2026.
 There will be an estimated 1,700 positions for Environmental Engineering Technician per year.

 undefined